Callorhinchus: Physiology

-The brain-to-body weight ratio is higher than that of a human.
+The encephalization quotient is 1.1, compared to 6 in humans.
 Compared to humans, it has a larger cerebellum than forebrain.
 Its vision is very poor and the electrical sensing capabilities of the snout are predominantly used to find food.
 Both its circulatory and endocrine systems are similar to similar vertebrates, likely due to the early homologous structures the Callorhinchidae possess relative to the other Chondrichthyes.

 Diet

 The Callorhinchidae are predominantly filter feeders, feeding on the sandy sediment of the ocean bottoms or continental shelves.
 The large protrusion of the snout aids in this task.
 Their diet consists of molluscs, more specifically, clams.
 Besides this, the Callorhinchidae have been shown to also feed on invertebrates such as jellyfish or small octopuses.
-They are considered to be incapable of eating bony fish, in that they cannot keep up with the teleost's speed.
+They are considered to be incapable of eating bony fish, in that they cannot keep up with the teleosts' speed.